Who should handle the finances in a marriage? Should my husband and I have separate checking accounts? Is it okay to hide a purchase from my spouse?

 There are exceptions to the rule though.
 Maybe you resell on the side and have to keep the account separate for legal purposes.
 Perhaps you run a blog and have an LLC and are an S-Corp and have to have a separate account.
 Things for business like that are okay, for sure.
 Just make sure he has access to ALL the accounts.

-For me, I have all my accounts (both personal and business) on one log in.
-So if I want to see personal checking, I can.
-If I want to see the business checking I can and Kyle can see all of that as well.
-There’s no hiding of it at all.
-With one log in, both are accessible and so it’s not a separate type of thing.
-If you have separate checkings, perhaps you can do that as well.
-You just want to make sure you both have access to everything at all times.
-That’s the main point there. 😊 Be sure to check your balances at least once/week to make sure you don’t bounce.
-Always stay on top of those numbers!
+For me, I have all my accounts (both personal and business) accessible with one login.
+So if I want to see personal checking, I can, and if I want to see the business checking, I can as well.
+My partner would also have access to all of it.
+There’s no hiding anything at all.
+With one login, everything is accessible, so it’s not a separate type of thing.
+If you have separate accounts, you could set it up similarly.
+The key is ensuring that both partners have access to everything at all times.
+That’s the main point there. 😊

 How often should we go over bills together?